Logo Dresdner Silber und Metallveredlung GmbH

 Silver plating of contacts and connectors for telecommunications, electronics, electrical engineering, precision mechanics, the automotive industry and mechanical and apparatus engineering to improve electrical conductivity

-• Example part sizes silver plating aluminium: 60 x 529 mm or 190 x 245 mm
+• Example part sizes for silver plating aluminum: 60 x 529 mm or 190 x 245 mm

 • Silver plating of complicated geometric components